barrettlabecoevogeno/poolseq-nf/README.md

 ## --sample_sheet

-The `sample sheet` for alignment is the output from the [trim-fq-nf](https://github.com/AndersenLab/trim-fq-nf) pipeline. the `sample sheet` has the following columns:
+The `sample sheet` has the following columns:

 * __pool__ - the name of the pool.
 Multiple sequencing runs of the same strain are merged together.
 * __pl__ - Sequencing technology used to generate the sequencing data.
 Valid values: ILLUMINA, SOLID, LS454, HELICOS and PACBIO.